Planet Nine: Evidence

 Planet Nine was initially proposed to explain the clustering of orbits, via a mechanism that would also explain the high perihelia of objects like Sedna.
 The evolution of some of these objects into perpendicular orbits was unexpected, but found to match objects previously observed.
 The orbits of some objects with perpendicular orbits were later found to evolve toward smaller semi-major axes when the other planets were included in simulations.
 Although other mechanisms have been offered for many of these peculiarities, the gravitational influence of Planet Nine is the only one that explains all four.
 The gravity of Planet Nine would also increase the inclinations of other objects that cross its orbit, however, which could leave the scattered disk objects, bodies orbiting beyond Neptune with semi-major axes greater than 50 AU, and short-period comets with a broader inclination distribution than is observed.
 Previously Planet Nine was hypothesized to be responsible for the 6° tilt of the Sun's axis relative to the orbits of the planets, but recent updates to its predicted orbit and mass limit this shift to ≈1°.

-Observations: Orbital clustering of high perihelion objects
+Observations

 Diagram illustrating the true anomaly, argument of periapsis, longitude of ascending node, and inclination of a celestial body.